You are here: Home Managing Your ... Doctors: ... Life Expectancy

 1/1

-Once you're had a diagnosis of a serious health condition, the words "life expectancy" can sound like a statement of fact - especially when they come from a doctor you've researched and trust and who wears a white coat.
-However, life expectancy does not predict what will happen to you, unless you have a very short life expectancy, such as 30 days or less.
+Once you have a diagnosis of a serious health condition, the words "life expectancy" can sound like a statement of fact - especially when they come from a doctor you trust.
+However, each of us is different and life expectancy does not predict what will happen to you, unless you have a very short life expectancy, such as 30 days or less.

 "Life expectancy" should be considered to be a planning tool rather than a statement of fact.